replicatedhq/replicated-docs/README.md

 $ yarn
 ```

-### Create a Local Development Server and WSYWG Preview
+### Create a Local Development Server and WSYWYG Preview

 Run the following command to start a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.
-This preview shows all of the formatting and styles as they would render on the live site (also known as WSYWG), which can be more helpful than viewing content in a VS Code preview.
+This preview shows the formatting and styles as they would render on the live site (also known as WSYWYG), which can be more helpful than viewing content in a VS Code preview.

 ```
 $ yarn start